EduKational Health Article

 - Recent reliable strong evidence further suggest that sugary drinks, bad carb can cause pancreatic and endometrial cancer, colon cancer and untimely death among cancer survivors. http://www.wwl.com/LSU-finds-link-between-sugary-drinks-and-cancer/22896418

-Obesity is, then, a well-known precursor of host of diseases like cancer and heart...
+Obesity is, then, a well-known precursor to a host of diseases like cancer and heart disease.

-Fiber removed highly processed food like white bread, white rice potatoes chips, cookies and bakery products and such foods when are
+Fiber removed highly processed food like white bread, white rice potatoes chips, cookies and bakery products and such foods, are

-ingested, it is digested very quickly into glucose and spikes the blood sugar level.
+digested very quickly and turned into glucose and this causes spikes the blood sugar level.

-Point to note is quick, sudden, and excess, a very frequent release of glucose level in the blood puts an abnormal overwork load on pancreatic cells to supply insulin in response to the rise of glucose in blood stream, which, is a health concern.
+Point to note is that the quick, sudden, and excess spikes in blood sugar levels caused by the release of glucose into the blood, puts an abnormal work load on pancreatic cells - striving to supply insulin - in response to the rise of glucose in blood stream, which, is a health concern.

 Read more at http://www.ncbi.nlm.nih.gov/pubmed/15662001

-Both digestible and indigestible natural fibers in natural foods have a very vital role and are integral to maintaining, healthy gut flora,
+Both digestible and indigestible natural fibers in natural raw or very lightly processed foods have a very vital role and are integral to maintaining, healthy gut flora, digestive and overall health.

-The recent abuse, high handedness by forcing body to digest fiber removed, unnatural highly processed junk food/ fluid, and paralyzing the cells and gene by denying them opportunity to remain active and fit through a sedentary lifestyle is an emerging uncivilized behavior of modern human against the millions of years civilized, trusted, obedient and the responsible system of cells and genes of Human Body, is a party in causing the crisis of the pandemic obesity, and can be suspected as one of the causes of diabetes and other diseases, together termed as metabolic disorder.
+The relatively recent abuse and high handedness we perpetuate by forcing our body to digest fiber removed, unnatural, highly processed junk food and fluid; paralyzing our cells and genes by denying them opportunity to remain active and fit because of our sedentary lifestyle, is an emerging uncivilized behavior of modern society against the development, over millions of years, of our civilized, trusted, obedient and responsible system of cells and genes that make up the Human Body.
+This is a major cause of the crisis of the obesity pandemic, and can be suspected as one of the causes of diabetes and other diseases, together termed as metabolic disorder.

 The indexing of carbfood is in accordance with their carbohydrate contents and its effect on the blood glucose level.